Coverage Matters: RD’s Unite!

 This is definitely something that affects us all, not just those dietitians in private practice.

 Currently, I’m a practicum coordinator for a masters program, and I see first-hand how this impacts future dietitians as they enter the workforce.
-Many are facing a sparse job market in traditional dietetic positions and believe that they may have to go out on their own and start a consulting business – a difficult task when many Canadians don’t have coverage for their services through their employee health benefit plans.
+Many are facing a sparse job market in traditional dietetic positions and believe that they may have to go out on their own and start a consulting business – a difficult task when many Canadians don’t have coverage for their services through their employee health benefits plans.

 It’s time for our profession to be valued equally with allied health professionals, and to be viewed as the “go to” source for nutrition given the impact we have on the eating habits of Canadians.